makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+# In this project, we will try to make an app like twitter.

+The user is allowed to make several posts.
+The posts will be printed in chronological order in the main page of the app.

+We will use PostgreSQL for creating databases.
+We will have a database named "chiter_test" which is used for our tests.
+The main database for our app will be named "chiter".

+In order to set up PostgreSQL and install it in our mac computer we follow the following steps:

+in the command line :

+$> brew install postgresql

+In order to postgresql to start automatically when we turn out laptop on, we should execute the following command in our terminal:

+$> ln -sfv /usr/local/opt/postgresql/* .plist ~/Library/LaunchAgents launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist

+At first, we need two databases.
+One for our tests and one for our development.

+1. Making the test database

+$> psql

+$> CREATE DATABASE "chitter_test"

+Then, we should make a database for our development environment:

+2. Making the development database

+$> CREATE DATABASE "chitter"